sethbern/CSJava/_sources/Unit7-Arrays/topic-7-1-array-basics.rst

 ..  **Coding Exercise**

-..
 Try out the following code which has an int array of highScores and names.
 Can you print out 3rd score in the array (remember that the first score is at index 0)?
 Can you change last score to 97 using an assignment statement in the code?
 Can you change the array so that it has 6 elements and add another score and print it out?
 What happens if you try to access an element that is not there, for example at index 7?

-.. .. activecode:: arrayAccess
+.. activecode:: code7_1_3
    :language: java

    public class Test1